28 Incredible Borneo Animals and best places to see Borneo wildlife

 Female Orangutan with a young

-We stayed three days two nights in the rustic lodge and went on a couple of jungle walks with a dedicated park ranger.
+We stayed three days and two nights in the rustic lodge and went on a couple of jungle walks with a dedicated park ranger.
 On each occasion, we saw diverse groups of orangutans.
 A mum with her young baby.
 An adolescent trying to show off his territories.
 A few adults snacking on figs, bark, and leaves.
-On our last morning, a young adult even came close to our lodge, seating in a neesia tree and feasting on the ripe fruits.
+On our last morning, a young adult even came close to our lodge, sitting in a neesia tree and feasting on the ripe fruits.
 We couldn’t have hoped for a better experience!

 To get to Kutai, you need first to reach Samarinda, Kalimantan.
-You can either arrange an organized tour from there, that will have the trip planned for you.
+You can either arrange an organized tour from there that will have the trip planned for you.
 Or travel independently from Samarinda to Sangatta by bus.
 A small boat ride is necessary to access the park and is best scheduled with the park rangers.
-The lodge is very basic, with mattresses on the floor, bucket showers, but meals can be organized by the park as long as you arrange them ahead of time.
+The lodge is very basic, with mattresses on the floor and bucket showers, but meals can be organized by the park as long as you arrange them ahead of time.

 Best time to visit Borneo